-This pou ensures that through sustainable development Te Whanga can be a source of not only kai, but economic prosperity, housing, recreation and more
+This pou ensures that through sustainable development Te Whanga can be a source of not only kai, but economic prosperity, commercial/ industrial housing, intensive agri/ processing, sports, recreation and more.

 The action plan for this Pou is outlined in detail on the following page.